-The Fund is authorized to borrow.
+In addition to the Investment Funds, the Fund is also authorized to borrow.
 The Fund may borrow money for certain purposes, such as making payments to Investment Funds in accordance with the Fund's investment commitments, repurchasing Shares and paying fees and expenses of the Fund, subject to any limitations imposed by applicable law.
 For example, the Fund will comply with the provisions of 1940 Act, which requires an investment company to satisfy an asset coverage requirement of 300% of its indebtedness, including amounts borrowed, measured at the time the investment company incurs the indebtedness (the "Asset Coverage Requirement").
-This means that the value of the investment company's total indebtedness may not exceed one-third the value of its total assets (including such indebtedness).
+This means that the value of the investment company's total indebtedness).
 Since the Investment Funds generally will not be registered under the 1940 Act, these limits generally would not apply to the Investment Funds and, therefore, the Fund's portfolio may be exposed to the risk of highly leveraged investment programs of certain Investment Funds and the volatility of the value of Shares may be great.